 Nunchi encompasses up a fundamental aspect of Korean culture.
 For those unaware of what nunchi is, Euny Hong sums it up as “the art of understanding what people are thinking and feeling.”
 Nunchi is about being “plugged into your environment” and having situational awareness.
 It goes beyond politeness or kindness and ventures into one’s ability to not only read a room but to understand others’ body language and what they are thinking.
 Hong explains that “the word nunchi itself roughly translates to eye-measure, a sort of sizing-up."
 This includes the ability to make “useful assessments about the nature of relationships and hierarchies within a group and the overall mood."

 In Korean society, being highly sensitive towards others and situations is admired and sought after.
 This is due to the fact that Korea falls into the category of an indirect culture.
 Compared to a direct culture like America's where you cut to the point and say what you mean, in Korean culture a lot is simply left unsaid.
 This makes nunchi all the more necessary to be able to read in between the lines.
 You may not hear overt statements of how one feels, but you will see a grandchild holding their grandma's bag for them, or a mother giving her son the best pieces of meat from her soup for him to eat.
 These are the nonverbal cues that hold the same meaning as "I love and care about you".
-This collective, hidden social skill is a significant difference between western and confucian culture that I've found myself fascinated by in my observations in different interactions.
+This collective, hidden social skill is a significant difference between western and confucian culture that I encourage you to observe in different interactions.